How to get started with Bybit Options Trading

 Once your Unified Trading Account is ready, the next step is to fund it with crypto or fiat currency.
 Head to the Assets page, select the Unified Trading menu and click on Deposit.Â

-Step 2: Access the Options Trading Platform
+Step 2: Access the options trading platform

 In this guide, weâll show you how to trade Bitcoin options.

-On your desktop, navigate to Bybitâs options trading platform by selecting Trade, then select Options and choose BTC-Options.Â
+On your desktop, navigate to Bybitâs options trading platform by selecting Trade, then select Options and their settlement currency (USDT or USDC) and choose BTCUSDT-Options (or BTCUSDC-Options for USDC-settled contracts).Â

-Step 3: Explore the Options Chain
+Step 3: Explore the options chain

 The options chain is a central feature where youâll find available contracts, categorized by expiration dates and strike prices.
 You can choose from a wide range of expiration dates, including daily, bi-daily, tri-daily, weekly, bi-weekly, tri-weekly, monthly, bi-monthly and quarterly expirations.Â

-Step 4: Select Your Option Type
+Step 4: Select your option type

 Bybit offers two types of options: calls and puts.
 Select a call option if you expect Bitcoinâs price to rise, or a put option if you anticipate a price drop.Â